manoa-warrior-collective/manoa-warrior-collective.github.io/index.md

 ## Community Feedback

-We gathered feedback from 5 UH students who tested the deployed application.
+We gathered feedback from UH students who are in the UH System to test the deployed application.

+### Overall Impressions

+Testers

+### Common Feedback

+### Takeaways

 ## Team Members